Naukuchiatal: Location

-The lake is situated 4 km from Bhimtal, and 26 km from Nainital, 320 km from Delhi.
-The nearest railway station is Kathgodam.
+The lake is situated 4 km from Bhimtal and 26 km from Nainital.
+The nearest railway station is in Kathgodam.

 Mythology

-It is believed that this lake was created after hard worship (Sanskrit "tap") of Brahmaji and a small temple dedicated to Brahmaji exists near the KMVN guesthouse.
+It is believed that the lake was created after hard worship (Sanskrit "tap") of Brahmaji and a small temple dedicated to Brahmaji exists near the KMVN guesthouse.
 According to locals anyone performing a parikarma of the lake will be blessed by Brahmaji.

 Climate

-Temperatures range in Summer: 11 C to 26 C, Winter: -2 C to 14 C. The best time to visit Naukuchiatal is between the months of March – June and September - November.
-The temperature remains comfortable and is apt for sightseeing.
+The temperatures in summer range from 11 C to 26 C and in winter from -2 C to 14 C.

-Few nearby places to visit
+Notable locations

 Hanuman Temple

 Hanuman Temple is situated on the main road to Naukuchiatal.
-It has a 52 feet high statue of Lord Hanuman.
-The Temple has an artificial cave design on lines of the famous Vaishno Devi Shrine, which encircles the temple and leads to various sections - at the feet of the Statue of Lord Hanuman, three temples in the main premises, the resting/staying place for devotees, the meditation room, Ram Darbar temple, and the Shani Temple.
+It has a 52 foot tall statue of Lord Hanuman.
+The Temple has an artificial cave design on the lines of the famous Vaishno Devi Shrine.
+The temple premise is very clean, which helps connect with the spiritual world immediately upon arrival.
+The temple also houses Vaishno Devi temple, Shani Mandir, and Ram Darbar temples and a reflection and place to sit back and rest for the visitors.

 Mukteshwar

-It is situated at a distance of 38 km from Naukuchiatal set at an elevation of 2,285 m above sea level.
-Mukteshwar got its name from a 350-year-old temple Mukteshwer Dham whose presiding deity is great Lord Shiva.
-The top of the mountain on which Mukteshwar Dham is stood offers views of Himalayan range.
-Mukteshwar was developed by the Britishers as research and education institute by setting up Indian Veterinary Research Institute (IVRI) in 1893.
+Mukteshwar is a temple situated at a distance of 38 km from Naukuchiatal set at an elevation of 2,285 m above sea level.
+Mukteshwar is named after a 350-year-old temple called Mukteshwer Dham whose presiding deity is great Lord Shiva.
+The top of the mountain on which Mukteshwar Dham is stood offers views of the Himalayan range.
+Mukteshwar was developed by the British as a research and education institute by setting up Indian Veterinary Research Institute (IVRI) in 1893.